molily/molily.de/_posts/2019-02-03-testing-angular.md

 `fakeAsync` freezes time.
 It prevents asynchronous tasks created by timers, Promises, Observables etc. from being executed.
 We then use the `tick` function to simulate the passage of time.
 All scheduled asynchronous tasks will be executed.
 We can then test their effect.

-The great thing about `fakeAsync` and `tick` is that the passage of time is only virtual.
+The specialty of `fakeAsync` and `tick` is that the passage of time is only virtual.
 Even if 10 seconds pass in the simulation, the spec may still complete in a few milliseconds.

 `fakeAsync` wraps the function passed to `it`: